Our Recording Sessions in Action

 Recording Sessions at NYU Screen Scoring

-Undergraduate and Graduate Screen Scoring students participate in many recording sessions that serve as our laboratory for current scoring practices.
+As an undergraduate or graduate Screen Scoring student, you will participate in many recording sessions that serve as laboratories for current scoring practices.
 These sessions are designed to incorporate contemporary production methods and to practice modern scoring aesthetics.
-Our varied and eclectic recording sessions prepares our students for every step of the recording process, and develops our students into the versatile, skillful composer the industry now demands.
+Our numerous and eclectic recording sessions prepare you for every step of the recording process, and develop our students into the versatile and skillful composers the industry now demands.

 Student producing a hybrid recording session